veit/jupyter-tutorial/docs/intro.rst

 allow these different experts to work closely together in cross-functional teams.

-* **Data scientists**
-  conduct experiments with different coefficients and summarise the results.
+* **Data scientists** explore data with different parameters and summarise the results.

-* **Data engineers**
-  check the quality of the code and make it more robust, efficient and scalable.
+* **Data engineers** check the quality of the code and make it more robust, efficient and scalable.

-* **Data analysts**
-  perform systematic studies of the data using code provided by data engineers.
+* **Data analysts** use the code provided by data engineers to systematically analyse the data.

-* **System engineers**
-  create the hub, the kernel, extensions, etc. and ensure that this infrastructure runs as smoothly as possible.
+* **System engineers** provide the research platform based on the :doc:`workspace/jupyter/hub/index` on which the other roles can perform their work.

 In this tutorial, we primarily address system engineers who want to build and operate a platform based on Jupyter notebooks.
 Then, we explain how this